KonneBOT/its_bot/README.md

 Takes a *Modulhandbuch* pdf as arg and a *bool* whether or not the bot should create new channels or just eddit the matching existing ones and assign roles to them.

 > [!CAUTION]
 > Don't use it without knowing how the PDF should be formatted.
-That command was specifically designed for the *Modulhandbuch StuPO, 22.2* and **will not work** with others due to formatting changes.</br>
+That command was specifically designed for the *Modulhandbuch StuPO, 22.2* and **will not work** with others due to formatting changes.
+>
-> It can break and consequences are unknow (edit if someones actually trys it)
+> It can break and consequences are unknown (edit if someones actually trys it)

 ### /update_channels_list